Michel Mossessian: Mossessian Architecture

 In 2005, Mossessian established the architectural studio of Mossessian & Partners, where he serves as principal architect.
 His first building design in London was the Carmine Building, 5 Merchant Square, a 15-storey office building at Five Merchant Square.
 As part of the Paddington Basin Development, the building was topped off in 2009, by the Mayor of London, Boris Johnson.

 In 2010, Mossessian & Partners completed three buildings: 5 Merchant Square (headquarters for Marks and Spencers) in Paddington, London; ExxonMobil Headquarters in Shanghai, China; and a private residence in Sorede, France.

 In 2011, the company won an open international competition for an urban renewal project in the Medina of Fes, Morocco which is now on site.

 In 2015 the practice was renamed Mossessian Architecture.
 Since that time Mossessian Architecture has designed 4 phases of a regeneration scheme in Doha (Msheireb), two buildings in Central London's King's Cross area, and won an international competition to design a museum of the Islamic Faith in Makkah, Saudi Arabia.

 Outside of the practice, Mossessian lectures widely at schools of architecture and cultural institutions.
 Currently he is a visiting professor at Imperial College London where he lectures on how architecture affects well-being.
 He also personally organises events to promote innovation and development in the industry.

 Design approach

 Mossessian has a reputation for being at the helm of new approaches and technologies.
 Edwin Heathcote, Architecture Critic at the Financial Times, described Mossessian as follows: "Very few architects are able to blend the seductively reductive commercial architecture of Mid-Century Chicago with the lightness of touch and creative flair of contemporary European design — Mossessian is at the forefront of those few."

-His original Black Box method has become a staple of every project the practice delivers and ensures a shared vision from the outset.
+His "Black Box method" has been a foundation of every project the practice delivers and ensures a shared vision from the outset.

 Mossessian is deeply interested in cultural localism and architecture that is concerned with far more than the buildings themselves.
 Propelled by his vision of creating culturally responsive architecture, he has sought out like-minded organisations, such as UNESCO and the MCC.